 How to find guides for the Sinharaja forest reserve tours?

-How to find accommodation for Sinharaja forest reserve tours?
+How to find accommodation for Sinharaja forest tours?

-The southern end, an upgraded official entrance into the Sinharaja World Heritage Site, can be reached from the town of Deniyaya along a narrow road that winds its way along a sloping rural landscape.
+The southern end, an upgraded official entrance into the Sinharaja forest reserve, can be reached from the town of Deniyaya along a narrow road that winds its way along a sloping rural landscape.
 It is the path less travelled but gives you an equal or better glimpse of the bio-diversity, with a cross-cut of the micro-climates from buffer zone village, degraded secondary forests riverine eco-systems and virgin area.

 The best way to see these subtle changes is to start walking from the Mederipitiya bus stop area, over the bridge past, the temple, and along with the footprint that takes you between homes, paddy fields, tea land, home gardens, towards the coolness and embrace of the rainforest.